levoxtrip/PKB/docs/topics/die.md

 To remind yourself that you gonna die, is a good way to avoid the thought, that you have something to loose in your life.There is no reason not to follow your heart

+Death is a stripping away of all that is not you.

 ## Regrets